AOTA Event Code of Conduct

 If an AOTA staff member is found to be in violation, the Association’s employment policy, Prohibition against Sexual and Other Harassment and Discrimination, will be followed.
 Action regarding an Association staff member may result in termination of employment.

 This policy applies to all attendees, speakers, exhibitors, contractors, volunteers, and guests at AOTA-sponsored events.
-If an individual experiences or witnesses a violation of the Event Code of Conduct, they should contact AOTA staff (AOTA staff are identifiable by their AOTA Staff name badge) as soon as possible, or contact security, if he/she feels unsafe.
+If an individual experiences or witnesses a violation of the Event Code of Conduct, they should contact AOTA staff as soon as possible, or contact security, if they feel unsafe.
 Individuals may also report complaints to Frank Gainer, Vice President, Meetings and Events at (202) 210-5461 (cell) or firstname.lastname@example.org.
-All complaints will be responded to promptly and treated seriously and, to the extent possible, confidentially.
+All complaints will be responded to promptly, treated seriously and, to the extent possible, confidentially.
 Complaints that require broader investigation will be handled by the AOTA Ethics Committee.
 AOTA expressly forbids any retaliation against individuals for reporting harassment.
 Similar actions may also be taken against any individual who knowingly provides false information regarding a harassment situation.

 These are the protected characteristics in the District of Columbia where AOTA is incorporated.